 For instance, a pro studio that demands dozens of INs / OUTs may need a few interfaces costing more than $4000 each, while a small studio may manage just with a cheap $100 audio interface.
 Even for the experienced, it might be difficult to match the right studio with the right interface.
 Here are some tips to help you choose.

 In today’s digital world, computers have become the backbone of any music production setup.
 Whether you are a newbie or a veteran, you need is to find a computer with the right mix of specs.
-In this article, we have summarized for you an all-inclusive guide to aid in your purchasing decision.
+In this article, we have summarized for you on how to compose orchestral music on computer along with an all-inclusive guide to aid in your purchasing decision.

 Choosing Music Computers: Laptops vs. desktops